MatthewLabasan/arl-project/Journal.md

 # 7/26/24
 Today was my last day in the office!
 I worked a bit on my users model and did some planning for the next stage, which is the frontend, login, and email integration.
 I hope to finish a simple frontend over the weekend.

+# 7/30/24
+Today, I learned more React basics and began planning my frontend.
+It will be a simple two buttons to handle the user input for now, and in the future, I will put a user management page and handle auth.
+I learned specifics about props and componenets and how to implement buttons and state handlers.